joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ```

 You should see the UI change immediately.
 You should also see Om Next
-log event in the Chrome JavaScript Console.
+log an event in the Chrome JavaScript Console.
 Query modifications mutate
 the state of program and so are also recorded into the application
 state history log.